weihaipy/saiorm/docs/index.rst

 Welcome to saiorm /saɪɔ:m/,塞翁
 ===============================

-Saiorm is a simple lightweight library for accessing database.It will take you have a easy way to use SQL database.
+Saiorm is a simple lightweight compatible library for accessing database.It will take you have a easy way to use database,including SQL and NoSQL.

 Support MySQL, PostgreSQL, SQL Server and MongoDB.